Large Scale Open-Set Deep Logo Detection: Deep Metric Learning

 \item \textbf{Preprocessing and Data Augmentation.} The input images to CNNs are typically resized to square size, e.g., $224 \times 224$, for efficient mini-batch processing.
 Directly resizing to square size may lead to large distortions in the image when the aspect ratio is either large or small.
 In such cases, padding the input image to square size should be preferred to avoid distortion, and this affects the performance significantly.

 For data augmentation, random resized crop and flipping are typically used.
 The parameters of random resized crop should be tuned carefully according to the dataset, otherwise it will adversely affect the performance, e.g., including very small scale crops which may end up being the background or cause large object scale discrepancy between training and test sets, or wide range of aspect ratios which will heavily distort the images.
+Training and test resolutions should be similar for optimal performance~\cite{fixres19}.

 \item \textbf{Optimization.} Stochastic gradient descent (SGD) and Adam are commonly used optimizers in DML.
-We recommend the Adam optimizer with an initial learning rate of around $10^{-4}$-$10^{-5}$ and decreasing learning rate scheduler, which we found to provide fast and stable training with good results.
-Larger learning rates may lead to unstable training and/or inferior performance; smaller learning rates, e.g., $10^{-6}$ as used in~\cite{bier-pami18}, will need long training times and may get stuck at local minima.
+We recommend the Adam optimizer with an initial learning rate of around $10^{-4}$ and decreasing learning rate scheduler, which we found to provide fast and stable training with good results.
+Larger learning rates may lead to unstable training and/or inferior performance; smaller learning rates, e.g., $10^{-6}$, will need long training times and may get stuck at local minima.

 \end{itemize}